conduktor/conduktor-docs/docs/platform/guides/configure-sql.md

 ## SQL security

-We now support RBAC & data masking on SQL model.
+Conduktor's RBAC model & data masking capabilities are applicable when using SQL.

 ### RBAC